 Guidance for Holding Society and Club Elections

 Elections can run in a meeting or online.
-If you want to run an online election through the SU then please contact your Society/Sports Coordinator.
+If you want to run an online election through the SU then please contact the Democracy Team.
 The rules for elections are as follows:-

 - Members must receive notification of an election at least 7 days before any voting period, stating

 - The nominations period and how to nominate themselves

 - The voting period and how to vote

 - The nominations period must be at least 7 days